 Are you frustrated with the low offer you received from the insurer?
 You are not alone!
 The good news is in 9/10 cases, we can help you to turn it around.
 BUT you have to act now before it is too late!

 Foyle Legal specialises in helping injured people to maximise their personal injury compensation payout.
 Injured people come to us at various stages with their personal injury claims, and we help them to maximise their compensation.
-In our observation, we found that the top 3 reasons that that injured people fail to receive compensation, or had their compensation reduced are the lack of: 1) quality legal advice; 2) quality evidence; 3) quality claim management.
+In our observation, we found that the top 3 reasons that injured people fail to receive compensation, or had their compensation reduced are the lack of:

 Quality Legal Advice

-For most injured people (plaintiff), you probably will only go through the process 1 or 2 times in your entire life time.
+For most injured people (plaintiff), you probably will only go through the process 1 or 2 times in your entire lifetime.
 When you are claiming personal injury compensation, like workers compensation claim or a car accident injury claim, you are claiming against an insurance company.
-Depending on the size of your claim, it is very often that the insurer is represented by an insurance law firm, who specialises in dealing the type of injury claim.
+Depending on the size of your claim, it is very often that the insurer is represented by an insurance law firm, which specialises in dealing with the type of injury claim.
 If you don’t have quality legal advice, you may be disadvantaged.

-There many law firms that offer legal representation in personal injury claim.
+There are many law firms that offer legal representation in personal injury claims.
 But not every firm is specialised in personal injury claims.
 It is important that you choose a firm that is specialised in personal injury compensation in Western Australia.

-For example, if you suffered a whiplash injury in a car accident, when you talk to your treating doctor, there may be many conversations relating your neck, or back pain.
-As a result, there will be evidence about your physical pain.
-However, it is not uncommon for car accident injury victims suffer some sort of the psychological impact as a result of the injury.
-Unfortunately, the awareness of psychological injury is less published compare to physical injury.
+For example, if you suffered a whiplash injury in a car accident when you talk to your treating doctor, there may be many conversations relating to your neck, or back pain.
+As a result, there will be evidence of your physical pain.
+However, it is not uncommon for car accident injury victims to suffer some sort of psychological impact as a result of the injury.
+Unfortunately, the awareness of psychological injury is less published compared to physical injury.
 It is not uncommon that injured people just simply did not aware of the impact until it is too late.
-If you have a good injury compensation lawyer, your lawyer would ensure all necessary assessments are performed by an approved medical practitioner prior to the statutory expiration period, and you compensation payout should appropriate both your physical and psychology injury.
+If you have a good injury compensation lawyer, your lawyer would ensure all necessary assessments are performed by an approved medical practitioner prior to the statutory expiration period, and your compensation payout should be appropriate for both your physical and psychological injury.

-If you have a good compensation lawyer on your side, your lawyer would advise you proper course of action prior to statutory limitation period.
+If you have a good compensation lawyer on your side, your lawyer would advise you on the proper course of action prior to the statutory limitation period.

 Quality Claim Management

 Once you have made a personal injury claim, it is often the case that the insurer will have a dedicated claim officer to manage your claim.
-Your claim manager is a well trained professional with systems, and supports to manage your claim.
-As for injured people, many of you may still overwhelmed by the impact of the injury on you, and are trying to understand the claim process as you progress.
+Your claim manager is a well-trained professional with systems and supports to manage your claim.
+As for injured people, many of you may still be overwhelmed by the impact of the injury on you, and are trying to understand the claim process as you progress.
 It is our observation that many injured people are in a very reactive position once they made the claim.
-If you are working with a good compensation lawyer, your lawyer will manage the claim for you and provide you with timely advise to add value to your personal injury claim.
+If you are working with a good compensation lawyer, your lawyer will manage the claim for you and provide you with timely advice to add value to your personal injury claim.